codenisst/destiny2-pic-discord-bot/README.md

 ```
 !picture - parses and sends new posts with pictures to the chat
 !help - get help on commands
-!auto (*) - turn on autoposting (by default parsing and posting occurs every 30 minutes)
+!enableAuto (*) - turn on autoposting (by default parsing and posting occurs every 30 minutes)
-!offAuto (*) - turn off autoposting
+!disableAuto (*) - turn off autoposting
 !status (*) - allows to change bot's status
-!disconnect (*) - disconnects bot
+!exit (*) - disconnects bot
 !addGroups (*) - allows you to add groups to the bot parser
-!groupList (*) - sends the list of groups, with which the bot parser is working at the moment
+!showGroups - sends the list of groups, with which the bot parser is working at the moment
 !deleteGroups (*) - deletes groups from the bot parser
 !deleteAllGroups (*) - deletes ALL groups from the bot parser
-!stop (*) - tells the bot that the desired groups are specified,
-required to complete the !addGroups, !deleteGroups, !deleteAllGroups

 *functional is gradually expanding*
 ```